The Pictish Stones of Raasay

 The similarity between the incised rock at the ferry terminal (left) and the standing stone (right) is clear.
 Which came first?

-On his visit to the Island in the 1700s, Boswell describes this carved rock at the “landing place” but offers no mention of the standing stone:
+On his visit to the island in the 1700s, Boswell describes the carved rock at the “landing place” but makes no mention of the standing stone:

-“On one of the rocks just where we landed, which are not high ones, there is a rudely drawn a square with a crusifix in the middle, where it is said the Laird of Raasay in old times used to offer up his devotions.
+“On one of the rocks just where we landed, which are not high ones, there is rudely drawn a square with a crucifix in the middle, where it is said the Laird of Raasay in old times used to offer up his devotions.
 I could not but kneel upon the spot and gratefully remember the death of Christ, uttering a short prayer.
-This I did the morning I left Raasay, while the family accompanied us to the shore; but nobody could imagine that I was doing anything more than attentivley satisfying my curiosity”
+This I did the morning I left Raasay, while the family accompanied us to the shore; but nobody could imagine that I was doing anything more than attentively satisfying my curiosity.”

 Boswell apparently made two attempts to draw this carved cross from the rock face in his diary, but one was blotted and the other scored out.
-While Boswell is correct in his deduction that the carvings are Christian, it’s his note that “the Laird of Raasay in old times used to offer up his devotions” that is revealing.
-While these carvings depcit Christian Iconography, they probably date from a time in which the Christian missionaries and teachings were being spread and intertwined with older pagan rituals.
+While he is correct in deducing that the carvings are Christian, his note that “the Laird of Raasay in old times used to offer up his devotions [to the site]” is particularly revealing.
+Although these carvings depict Christian iconography, they likely date from a time when Christian missionaries and teachings were being spread and intertwined with older pagan rituals.

-The remarkable similarity of these carvings imply that the site around the battery held some kind of importance and both Raasay and Rona would hold great importance to the early church.
-The land around the battery where these carvings were found would eventually evolve into a far more significant church – the remains of which are still visible to this day.
+The similarity of these carvings suggests that the site around the Battery held significant importance, and both Raasay and Rona would have been key locations for the early church.
+The land around the Battery, where these carvings were found, would eventually evolve into a more substantial church nearby—the ruins of which are still visible today.

 Markers of Moluag

-Saint Moluag (or Moloag, Molluog, Maol-luag and countless other variations) was an important and well-travelled missionary during the 6th century.
-Born in Ireland, he was a contemporary (and rival) of Saint Columba and roamed Scotland’s West Coast evangelising Pictish kingdoms and having countless religious sites named after him along the way – including Raasay, where in the late 12th of early 13th century a large chapel was built dedicated to the saint.
-It’s not known of Moluag himself ever visited Raasay, but it’s likely a religious site on Raasay dates from his lifetime and the island clearly held importance to the early church.
+Saint Moluag (also spelled Moloag, Molluog, Maol-luag, and many other variations) was an influential and widely travelled missionary in the 6th century.
+Born in Ireland, he was a contemporary and rival of Saint Columba, spreading Christianity across Scotland’s West Coast to the Pictish kingdoms and establishing numerous religious sites named after him.
+This includes Raasay, where a large chapel dedicated to the saint was constructed in the late 12th or early 13th century.
+It is unknown whether Moluag himself ever visited Raasay, but it is likely that a religious site on the island dates from his lifetime.

-The chapel of St Moluag was a subsidiary to St Columba’s Isle in Snizort and until they were annexed by the crown in 1587, the church maintained a claim of ownership over Raasay, Rona and large parts of Snizort.
-The chapel and church lands around Clachan would have been a large religious community that extended far outside the modern boundaries of the ruins we see today.
-It’s not clear if the carvings and standing stones were in use at this point or had been abandoned but a third carving, similar to both the standing stone and the carvings by The Battery, was found in the vicinity of the churchyard and may imply a connection to the medieval church.
+The chapel of St Moluag was a subsidiary of St Columba’s Isle in Snizort, and until these lands were annexed by the Crown in 1587, the church maintained a claim over Raasay, Rona, and large parts of Snizort.
+The chapel and surrounding church lands at Clachan would have formed a substantial religious community that extended well beyond the present-day boundaries of the ruins.
+It is unclear whether the carvings and standing stones were still in use at this time or had already been abandoned, but a third carving, similar to both the standing stone and the carvings at the Battery, was found near the churchyard, suggesting a potential link to the medieval church.

-It also seems that another series of stone tower “crosses” were used to mark the border of the church lands on Raasay.
-For hundreds of years, Clachan was labeled on maps and referred to as “Kilmolnock” (probably Cille Mo Luaig – the church of Moluag).
-Martin Martin, in his account of Raasay in 1695, mentions these eight “crosses” that may have acted as a boundary to mark this area, though he believed them to be memorials.
+It also appears that another series of stone tower “crosses” were used to mark the borders of the church lands on Raasay.
+For hundreds of years, Clachan was labelled on maps and referred to as “Kilmolnock” (likely derived from Cille Mo Luaig, meaning “the church of Moluag”).
+In his account of Raasay in 1695, Martin Martin mentions these eight “crosses,” which may have served as boundary markers for this area, although he believed them to be memorials.

 They preserve the memory of the deceased ladies of the place by erecting a pyramid of stone for each of them, with the lady’s name.
 These pyramids are by them called crosses; several of them are built of stone and lime, and have three steps of gradual ascent to them.
 There are eight such crosses about the village .